prati0100/linux-next/Documentation/userspace-api/media/mediactl/media-types.rst

 	  configuration dependent) for the pad to need enabled links even when this flag isn't set; the absence of the flag doesn't imply there is none.

+    *  -  ``MEDIA_PAD_FL_MULTIPLEXED``
+       -  The pad has multiplexed streams.
+A pad with multiplexed streams won't support pad format configuration and e.g. VIDIOC_SUBDEV_S_FMT should return -ENOIOCTLCMD.

 One and only one of ``MEDIA_PAD_FL_SINK`` and ``MEDIA_PAD_FL_SOURCE``